Dave O'Sullivan (horse trainer)

-Dave O'Sullivan is a New Zealand Thoroughbred racehorse trainer.
+David John O'Sullivan OBE (5 October 1933 – 26 April 2024) was a New Zealand Thoroughbred racehorse trainer.
 He is notable for having trained Horlicks to win the 1989 Japan Cup and many Group One races in New Zealand and Australia as well as being inducted into the New Zealand Racing Hall of Fame.

+Early life and riding career

-O'Sullivan started as an apprentice jockey and had 125 wins over a decade of riding.
-He won the 1953 Railway Stakes on Te Awa.
-He would go on to win the race six times as a trainer.
+O'Sullivan was born on 5 October 1933.
+He started as an apprentice jockey and had 125 wins over a decade of riding.
+He won the 1953 Railway Stakes on Te Awa, and would go on to win the race six times as a trainer.

+Training career

+In February 1961, O'Sullivan became a licensed trainer.
+His first ever black-type win was Oopik ridden by then stable apprentice Peter Johnson in the 1973 Hawke's Bay Guineas.
+Oopik later won the 1976 Sydney Cup, ridden by O'Sullivan's first apprentice Roger Lang.
+The O’Sullivan/Lang combination also won with Shivaree in the 1979 Tancred Stakes and Queen Elizabeth Stakes (ATC) at Sydney.

-He became a licensed trainer in February 1961.
-During his training career he won one premiership title independently (1978-79 with 62 wins) and eleven in partnership with his son, Paul O'Sullivan.
+During his training career, O'Sullivan won one premiership title independently (1978–79 with 62 wins) and eleven in partnership with his son, Paul.
 He trained 1877 winners.
+In 1990, O'Sullivan was awarded the New Zealand 1990 Commemoration Medal.
+In the 1992 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire, for services to Thoroughbred racing.

+In 2021, it was noted that O'Sullivan had attended the National Yearling Sales for 60 years.
+When interviewed he stated the best horse he purchased there was Mr Tiz.

+Death and legacy

+O'Sullivan died on 26 April 2024, at the age of 90.

-Dave's son, Lance O'Sullivan was a champion jockey and also inducted into the New Zealand Racing Hall of Fame as well as being appointed an Officer of the New Zealand Order of Merit, for services to thoroughbred racing 2003 New Year Honours.
+O'Sullivan's son Lance was a champion jockey who, like his father, was inducted into the New Zealand Racing Hall of Fame.
+Lance was appointed an Officer of the New Zealand Order of Merit, for services to Thoroughbred racing, in the 2003 New Year Honours.